Overview

 STIXCTL_STATUS_START

 Processing of the contents is about to begin.
-The "_START" event for the frame type, such as STIXCTL_TOOLPATH_START or STIXCTL_OPERATION_START, is returned when this state is assigned to the frame.
+The "_START" event for the frame type, such as STIXCTL_TOOLPATH_START or STIXCTL_OPERATION_START, is generally returned when this state is assigned to the frame.

 STIXCTL_STATUS_START_BODY